Following a month of relative calm, Aleppo has, again, fallen victim to violence.

 Life has come to a complete halt for the quarter of a million people still in areas of Aleppo not under blockade.
 With all schools and educational institutions suspended for fear of being the next target, hospitals and medical centres heavily hit, and the destruction of the city’s main water purification facility, Aleppo is in dire need of aid

-Islamic Relief is one of the very few NGOs with an operational office inside the city, and the field team in Aleppo is continuously monitoring the situation and reporting back the city’s requirements.
+is one of the very few NGOs with an operational office inside the city, and the field team is continuously monitoring the situation and reporting back the city’s requirements.

 Right now, Aleppo is lacking food, clean water and medicine.